BioAI-kits/BioAI/README.md

 ## What can BioAI do for you ?

-If you are a domain scientist (biologist, medical researcher, ...) looking to analyze your own omics or scale data, BioAI provides an out-of-the-box solution that is all but guaranteed to provide excellent results on your individual dataset.
+If you are a domain scientist (biologist, medical researcher, ...) looking to analyze your own omics or clinical matrix data, BioAI provides an out-of-the-box solution that is all but guaranteed to provide excellent results on your individual dataset.
 Simply convert your dataset into the BioAI format and enjoy the power of AI - no expertise required!

 If you are an AI or bioinformatics researcher developing AI algorithms suitable for bioinformatics or clinical practice, BioAI offers the fantastic out-of-the-box applicable baseline algorithms to compete against